 Forget "feed a cold, starve a fever."
 Focus on your general health status rather than your immediate health goals before deciding to go on a fast.
 If you’re trying to detox from a junk food binge, organize your diet plan before fasting.
 Always put your health first.
 Under certain circumstances, fasting can do more harm than good.
 Always speak with your trusted healthcare practitioner about your plans before making any radical changes to your diet.

-Nutrition during a fast?
-Yes, absolutely!
 Your body keeps a natural reserve of several key nutrients, like the fat-soluble vitamins, to help sustain normal cellular function when you’re not eating.
-But you should still supply your body with water-soluble vitamins and minerals to keep your electrolytes stable and your metabolism running as it should.
+I do not recommend taking any supplements during a water fast as they may interfere with the regenerative process.

 Water is arguably the most essential nutrient that your body needs.
 It’s responsible for transporting other nutrients and waste throughout your body, regulating temperature, and providing the medium in which all your metabolic processes occur.
 This makes water indispensable when fasting.
 Many fasters become dehydrated because they’re not getting the same volume of water they normally do from food, which means you’ll have to make up the deficit.
 Drink enough water so that your urine runs clear.